 Importing

 Enable this option by moving the slider to On (9).
-You will then be able to specify the following
+You can then specify the following:

-Then you need to select the entity that you want to import (sync), for example Content progress (12).
-For each entity you can select one of the following actions depending on the entity (13):
+Afterward, you need to select the entity that you want to import (sync); for example, Content progress (12).
+For each entity, you can select one of the following actions depending on the entity (13):

 - Ignore: Ignore duplicate entries from input.